About Contact

 How Much Asphalt Do I Need?

 Asphalt quantity depends on area, thickness, and mix density.
-One ton of standard hot-mix covers roughly 80 square feet at 2 inches thick, or 53 square feet at 3 inches.
-For a typical two-car driveway (600 ft²) at 3 inches, plan for 11–12 tons before waste.
+One ton of standard hot-mix covers roughly 83 square feet at 2 inches thick, or 55 square feet at 3 inches, at a density of 145 lb/ft3.
+For a typical two-car driveway (600 ft²) at 3 inches, plan for 11-12 tons before waste.

 Hot-mix asphalt must be placed at 275-325°F and compacted immediately.
 Unlike concrete, you can't slow down mid-pour - have your crew and equipment ready before the truck arrives.
 Most plants require 24-hour advance orders.